 The Proposed Project will give rise to traffic movements of abnormal loads and increased traffic volumes on the local road network and, therefore, is likely to create some short-term inconvenience for other road users as well as dust and exhaust emissions.
-A Traffic Management Plan (Appendix 15-2) will be in place to minimise all disruption, as described in Chapter 15 Material Assets and the CEMP (see Appendix 4-4).
+A Traffic Management Plan (Appendix 15-2) will be in place to minimise all disruption, as described in Chapter 15 Material Assets and the CEMP (see Appendix 4-3.
 During the operational phase, impacts on the surrounding local highway network will be imperceptible.
-With the implementation of measures detailed in Chapter 5 and the CEMP (Appendix 4-4) dust and exhaust emission will be contained and the potential for impact on health will be imperceptible.
+With the implementation of measures detailed in Chapter 5 and the CEMP (Appendix 4-3 dust and exhaust emission will be contained and the potential for impact on health will be imperceptible.

-As detailed in Chapter 15, the Proposed Wind Farm will have a short-term effect on utilities imperceptible effect during the construction phase.
-During the operational phase, there will be an imperceptible effect on utilities, Gas Networks Ireland, telecoms, and aviation.
+As detailed in Chapter 15 Sections 15.2 and 15.3, the Proposed Wind Farm will not have a significant effect on either aviation or telecoms during the construction or operational phases.
+During the operational phase, there will be an imperceptible effect on existing utilities.